 Educational training is offered on a variety of topics, so please contact the Watershed Conservation Program directly for details.
 Interested watershed organizations are also eligible for watershed education.

 Project Analysis and Prioritization

-The Watershed Conservation Program can assist with prioritizing projects by visiting project sites and contacting appropriate agencies or consulting personnel.
+We can assist with prioritizing projects by visiting project sites and contacting appropriate agencies or consulting personnel.
 Once a list of projects is developed and their priority has been established, it is necessary to match each project with the appropriate funding source.
 An important component of most funding proposals is the identification of matching funds or services a group will draw from to complete a project.

 The Watershed Conservation Program has a number of staff members who are certified to develop nutrient management plans through the Pennsylvania State Conservation Commission.